 - 1 time a week for 12 weeks

-That was four times every two weeks, starting in mid-October that 2013, and then I finished up, I think Thanksgiving weekend.
-After Christmas, I started the Taxol or Taxotere and I did 12 rounds of that.
+That was 4 times every 2 weeks, starting in mid-October 2013.
+Then I finished up Thanksgiving weekend.
+After Christmas, I started the Taxol or Taxotere, and I did 12 rounds of that.
 That was every week.

 How long did the chemo infusions take?

-Usually from the time I got there till the time I left it was probably four, five hours.
+Usually from the time I got there till the time I left, it was probably 4, 5 hours.
 Other people would get different infusions.
-I was just getting the Adriamycin at the time, Cytoxan or the Taxotere, so I was just getting that.
+I was just getting the Adriamycin at the time, Cytoxan, or the Taxotere, so I was just getting that.

-They usually push through Benadryl at the very beginning, so you’d get this wave of feeling sleepy, before I would even start and then the chemo would drip usually for a couple of hours and then you were good to go.
+They usually push through Benadryl at the very beginning, so you’d get this wave of feeling sleepy before I would even start, and then the chemo would drip usually for a couple of hours.
+Then you were good to go.

 Describe the side effects of the chemo